chum46/housing_sales_king_county/README.md

 # Preview of Results

+# Not sure if this goes here or what kind of preview they want.
 ![Porch Bargraph](notebooks/exploratory/GPorch.png)

-### Figure 1.
+## Figure 1.
-We can see there is about a 200,000 difference in home Sale Price when a home has a porch addition.
+### We can see there is about a 200,000 difference in home Sale Price when a home has a porch addition.
 Showing houses with a porch on average have a higher over all value.

 # Data